LzpTec/concurrency/docs/USAGE.md

 ### forEach\<A\>(taskOptions)
 Returns: `Promise<void>`

+Performs the specified task for each element in the input, but it limits the concurrent execution to `maxConcurrency`.
-Same as Batch.map, But it doesn't return the results
+Same as Concurrency.map, But it doesn't store/return the results.

 #### taskOptions
 **Required**<br>